mattiejastje/HitmanTracker/README.md

 ### Hitman: Codename 47

-Game detected, but currently no stats are tracked.
+Basic support to tracks map name and internal game timer.
+Known issues:

+* On fast systems, the game will run too fast and the timer will as well.

 ### Hitman 2: Silent Assassin

 Nearly fully supported.
 Known issues:

-* Difficulty is not yet tracked.
+* Difficulty is not tracked.
 * Shots fired pointer is experimental.

 ### Hitman: Contracts

 Nearly fully supported.
 Known issues:

-* Difficulty is not yet tracked.
+* Difficulty is not tracked.

 ### Hitman: Blood Money